cricri21/com.nokia.health/README.md

 # Nokia Health (Withings)

-Adds support for Nokia Health (Withings) devices.
+Adds support for Withings (previously Nokia Health) devices.

 Currently supported:

 * Display & log the user's weight
-* Trigger a Flow when a new weight measurement has been made
+* Start a Flow when a new weight or heartpulse measurement has been made

-The Nokia Health (Withings) API is very limited.
-If more support is added, this will be integrated into this Homey App as well.